erewok/tokamak/README.md

 - hypercorn
 - trio

-If we have these dependencies in our Python environment, we can this simple script:
+If we have these dependencies in our Python environment, we can run this simple script:

 ```sh
 $ poetry run python examples/asgi_minimal.py